Poisson ensembles of loops of one-dimensional diffusions: Measure on loops rooted at the minimum

-If $L$ is a generator without killing measure ($\kappa=0$) then the description of the measure on $(\min\gamma, \max\gamma)$ and the probabilities obtained after conditioning by the value of $(\min\gamma,\max\gamma)$ follow through a change of scale and time from the analogous description in proposition \ref{Ch3Sec5: PropDesintegMinBM}.
-If $\kappa\neq 0$, then we can take $u$ a positive $L$-harmonic function and deduce the result for $L$ from the result for $Conj(u,L)$ using the fact that $\mu^{\ast}_{L}=\mu^{\ast}_{Conj(u,L)}$. \end{proof}
+If $L$ is a generator without killing measure ($\kappa=0$) then the description of the measure on $(\min\gamma, \max\gamma)$ and the probabilities obtained after conditioning by the value of $(\min\gamma,\max\gamma)$ follow through a change of scale and time from the analogous description in Proposition \ref{Ch3Sec5: PropDesintegMinBM}.
+If $\kappa\neq 0$, then we can take $u$ a positive $L$-harmonic function and deduce the result for $L$ from the result for $\operatorname{Conj}(u,L)$ using the fact that $\mu^{\ast}_{L}=\mu^{\ast}_{\operatorname{Conj}(u,L)}$. \end{proof}

-The relation between the measure on loops and the excursions measures in dimension $1$ (identity \eqref{Ch3Sec5: EqDisintegGeneralLoops}) is analogous to the relation between the measure on Brownian loops and the so called bubble measures observed by Lawler and Werner in dimension $2$.
-See propositions $7$ and $8$ in \cite{LawlerWerner2004ConformalLoopSoup}.
+The relation between the measure on loops and the excursions measures in dimension $1$ (identity \eqref{Ch3Sec5: EqDisintegGeneralLoops}) has an analogue in the setting of two-dimensional Brownian loops.
+See Propositions $7$ and $8$ in \cite{LawlerWerner2004ConformalLoopSoup} by Lawler and Werner.
+It is possible to disintegrate the measure on loops in dimension 2 using the so called bubble measures.